the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 };
 ~~~~~~~~

 After that, we use them in the columns: `<span style={smallColumn}>`.
 There different opinions and solutions about style in React, but the pure inline CSS we used is sufficient for this tutorial.
+I don't want to be opinionated here, but I want to leave you some more options.
+You can read about them and apply them on your own:

 * [styled-components](https://github.com/styled-components/styled-components)
 * [CSS Modules](https://github.com/css-modules/css-modules)

+But if you are new to React, I would recommend to stick to pure CSS and inline style for now.

 {pagebreak}